thecoder08/thecoder08.github.io/isp.md

 ## Getting bigger

 Eventually, a customer will want to have service.
 To connect them to the network, simply run a cable from the nearest CIB to a box on the client's property, usually on their house, called an on-property box (OPB).
 This box just contains a female-female coaxial adapter, to connect the line to the road with the customer's house's cable system.
 Inside the house, connect the cable to a modem, which gives them internet service.
-This may have a wireless router building in.
-Providing WiFi to their house.
+This may have a wireless router built in, providing WiFi to their house.

 Along with internet, you may want to provide some simple analog TV.
 For this you'll need some C band satellite dishes.
 These are for getting TV signals directly from the TV stations themselves.
 These signals need to be multiplexed together into a single coaxial cable along with your internet connection.
 You can set this up in customers' houses very simply.
 Just split their cable between lines to the TVs and a line to the modem.

-More and more clients will wants to join your network and eventually the cost of the infrastructure will be paid off, and you'll be running a successful ISO!
+More and more clients will wants to join your network and eventually the cost of the infrastructure will be paid off, and you'll be running a successful ISP!
 Thanks for reading!

 Click [here](/) to return to the home page.